Gbagamsyle/framez/SECRETS_SETUP.md

 # Firebase Secrets Management Guide

-This guide explains how to securely manage Firebase credentials in development and production environments.
+This guide explains how to securely manage Firebase and Cloudinary credentials in development and production environments.

 ## Overview